icaew-digital-archive/handbook/docs/admin-guides/preservica/reclassification.md

 ## semaphore-helper.py

-The semaphore-helper script is a multi-part tool that firstly downloads a copy of each required asset from Preservica and then using the ICAEW taxonomy classifies up to ten subject terms for the dublin core subject fields.
+The semaphore-helper script is a multi-part tool that firstly downloads a copy of each required asset from Preservica and then using the ICAEW taxonomy classifies up to ten subject terms for the Dublin Core subject fields.

 Semaphore requires a preservica reference number, an area for each asset to be downloaded to and a output preferably CSV.